 Most apps geared towards helping users to improve self-care routines are available on a trial or free-to-use basis.
 Meaning that there is often no upfront investment needed for students who are already feeling their budgets stretched to their limits.

 While self-care apps can be incredibly beneficial for some users, it is worth bearing in mind that they have their limitations.
 For example, a self-care app can help you drift off to sleep with soothing music or a spoken meditation, but it can’t get to the bottom of why you struggle with insomnia.
 It can show you tools to tackle anxiety when it crops up in public, but it can’t help you to identify and overcome your triggers.
 They are a great short-term fix; but not a long-term solution.
 With that said, self-care apps are not without their benefits – especially when compared to traditional modes of therapy.
-The free or cheap apps are affordable, there is no long waiting list to endure before you can access them, and anyone feeling hesitant to reach out for support can receive support straight from their smartphone.
+The free self-care apps or the cheap apps are affordable, there is no long waiting list to endure before you can access them, and anyone feeling hesitant to reach out for support can receive support straight from their smartphone.

 The 5 Best Self-Care Apps for Students

+One of the best self-help apps!
 For students struggling to maintain a healthy sleep routine or wanting to learn more about meditation to combat anxiety, stress or depression, the Calm app contains everything students need to let more zen into their lives.

 For meditation beginners, there is a range of beginner-friendly courses on the concept of meditation, with some more specialised courses on overcoming anxiety and stress or how to be more productive.
 Once you complete all the basic courses, you can continue your mindfulness journey.
 You can turn to the sleep meditation sessions or the stories developed to send you to sleep, the emergency breathing exercises, and the Daily Calm meditation sessions, which are always unique and will take you on a new meditation journey.